-Electrical engineers play a key role in the design, implementation and management of systems that exploit electrical phenomena to solve practical problems.
-These include systems for automation, surveillance, energy conversion, power distribution, telecommunications and information processing, on both very large and very small scales.
+Electrical and electronic engineers play a key role in the design, implementation and management of electrical systems to solve practical problems, such as systems for automation, surveillance, energy conversion, power distribution, telecommunications and information processing.

-You will develop technical skills through fundamental theory and practical laboratory work, learning from leading experts in the field, who work in partnership with organisations such as IBM and Alcatel-Lucent’s Bell Labs.
-You will have the opportunity to take part in research under the guidance of leaders in electronic and photonic system design, telecommunications, power networks, signal processing and automatic control systems.
+You will develop technical skills through fundamental theory and practical laboratory work, learning from leading experts, who are working on a range of ground breaking projects from developing bionic implants and creating models and devices to better understand and treat diseases, to creating energy efficient telecommunication systems and deploying sensor networks to monitor and manage the environment.
+You will have the opportunity to take part in a research project in electronic and photonic system design, telecommunications, power networks, signal processing and automatic control systems.

-The Master of Engineering (Electrical) will provide you with a formal qualification in electrical engineering at the Masters level.
+The Master of Engineering (Electrical) will lead to a formal qualification in electrical engineering.

+Design and create a range of technical solutions, in areas ranging from medical bionics and neural engineering, to energy conversion, power distribution and communications networks.
 Career opportunities exist as technical specialists and managers in fields such as the power industry, telecommunications, electronics, biotechnology, manufacturing, automation, transport, defence and the computer industry, as well as roles in research and innovation.
-While most graduates will begin their careers in technical roles, many will move quickly into management roles.
-You will find employment with companies such as Telstra, Siemens, Australian Aerospace, BHP Billiton, Chevron, Alcoa, Compumedics, Ausbiotech and Cochlear Ltd.

 Accrediting Agency: ASIIN

 Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, United Kingdom